varnish/Varnish-Book/varnish_book.rst

 In addition, you will learn the specific material for the course you take.
 The System Administration (Admin) course provides attendees with the necessary knowledge to troubleshoot and tune common parameters of a Varnish server.
 The Web Developer (Webdev) course teaches how to adapt web applications so that they work with Varnish, which guarantees a fast experience for visitors of any website.
+Besides that, other courses may also be taught with this book.

 ..
 TODO for author: "as visitors' requests scales": can we state a magnitude number? or at what level of scalability are we talking about?
 ..
 The VMOD course shows how to ???.
-Other courses may also be taught with this book.

 Necessary Background
 --------------------